anish9461/d3-visualization-and-firebase/README.md

-The Live Demo of the project is available here [Here](https://github.com/facebook/create-react-app).
+The Live Demo of the project is available here [Here](https://anish9461.github.io/d3-visualization-and-firebase).

-## Available Scripts
+## D3 visualization

-In the project directory, you can run:
+This repository helps to understand the d3 visualization using SVGs.
+Following are the topics covered:

 ### `yarn start`